aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-authorizers-alpha/README.md

 #### User Pool Authorizer

-User Pool Authorizer is a type of JWT Authorizer that uses a Cognito user pool and app client to control who can access your Api.
+User Pool Authorizer is a type of JWT Authorizer that uses a Cognito user pool and app client to control who can access your API.
 After a successful authorization from the app client, the generated access token will be used as the JWT.

 Clients accessing an API that uses a user pool authorizer must first sign in to a user pool and obtain an identity or access token.
 They must then use this token in the specified `identitySource` for the API call.
 More information is available at [using Amazon Cognito user